Want to find out how to choose your Mastiff puppy?

 - vaccinations, show potential, and their location

-Annual Cost of Owning a Mastiff
+Annual Cost Of Owning A Mastiff

 Mastiffs are high-maintenance, and that is for sure.
 There are high recurring expenses that you need to be aware of and let us look at them in detail.

 Mastiffs have big appetites given their massive sizes.
-A simple and cheapest 7 oz dog food topper can cost you as low as $2, whereas a high-quality grain free dry food bag of 24 lbs will cost you around $65.
+A simple and cheapest 7 oz dog food topper can cost you as low as $2, whereas a high-quality grain-free dry food bag of 24 lbs will cost you around $65.

 If you do not have the time or energy to do obedience training for your pup, then you should expect to get it done externally, which will cost you around $225 for a 4-hour session.

 Mastiffs require routine bathing.
 Good quality shampoos will cost you around $6-10.
-You may also need to buy solutions and wipes to clean their eyes, and ears regularly, and a tooth brush for their dental cleaning.
+You may also need to buy solutions and wipes to clean their eyes, and ears regularly, and a toothbrush for their dental cleaning.

 Grooming services will cost you around $40 for bathing, $10 for nail clipping and $5 for teeth brushing.